girl in library holding book

 Term Availability: Fall, Spring

-Required for Elementary Education and Early Childhood.
+Required for Elementary Education, Early Childhood, and Special Education.
 Fulfills science elective; check Catalog to determine if major requires science elective.

 SCV 112 Human and Cell Biology (3 credits)